the complete guide to fasting (review)

 The chart below (click to enlarge) shows a comparison of the various essential nutrients provided by a high fat therapeutic ketogenic dietary approach versus a nutrient dense approach that would suit someone who is insulin sensitive.

 I developed a range of lists of optimal foods that will help people in different situations with different goals to maximise the nutrient density that should be delivered in the feast after the fast.
 The table below contains links to separate blog posts and printable .pdfs.
-The table is sorted from highest to lowest nutrient density.
-In time, you may be able to progress to a more nutrient dense set of foods as your insulin resistance improves.
+You can find it here.

 Jason had a “robust discussion” with Steve Phinney over the topic of ideal protein levels recently during the Q&A session at the recent Low Carb Vail Conference.